Quantalabs/DiffPriv/README.md

 DiffPriv is a collection of different defferential privacy algorithms.
 From the Laplace Mechanism to the simple Random Response mechanism, use differential privacy in your data easily with _DiffPriv_.
+Much of this package was inspired by @quantum9innovation 's amazing [repository](https://www.github.com/quantum9innovation/Differential-Privacy)

 ### Our world is full of data.
 Our world *is* data.
 #### So let's protect it.
 Easily.